 The Minneapolis VA Health Care System (MVAHCS) is a modern facility serving a large veteran regional referral population.
 As such, Fellows develop familiarity with the epidemiology, pathogenesis, diagnosis and prevention, and treatment of rheumatic diseases frequently encountered in the VA patient population, especially systemic vasculitis, surgical and medical complications of rheumatoid arthritis and spondyloarthropathies, crystalline disorders.
 A clinic designated for joint aspirations and use of the musculoskeletal ultrasound is a highlight of the VA block rotation.

 Regions Hospital and Health Partners Specialty Clinic is one of the top 55 urban hospitals nationwide and the only urban hospital in Minnesota to be named a Leapfrog Top Hospital in Minnesota.
 A Level 1 Trauma Center, it serves patients referred from the Midwest and the rest of the United States.
 The Inpatient Rheumatology Teaching Service is highly sought after for the opportunity to learn while caring for a high volume of patients with lupus, the vasculitides and complex multisystem illnesses.
-There are four experienced teaching faculty.
+There are ten experienced teaching faculty.
 The health care system has been recognized nationally for its emphasis and leadership in quality improvement.
 The Health Partners Institute for Education and Research supports trainees in their research endeavors.